heuer/segno/README.rst

 and produces Micro QR Codes and QR Codes with nearly no effort.

 Segno provides several serialization formats like SVG, EPS, PNG, PDF, or text output.
-Neither of these serializers require an external lib.
+None of these serializers require an external lib.
 Segno provides more serialization formats via a plugin architecture.
 It was tested against Python 2.6 - 3.4 and PyPy.